Lithium: benefits, dosage, contraindications

 ✪✪✪✪✪

-Researchers have explored the preventive potential of lithium against Alzheimer's disease.
-In a randomized double-blind clinical trial, 45 participants with mild cognitive impairments were followed over a 12-month period.
-Treatment with lithium was associated with a significant reduction in intrathecal concentrations of phosphorylated tau peptide as well as a notable improvement in cognitive performance.
-Furthermore, another study suggested that daily microdoses of lithium might be beneficial for patients suffering from Alzheimer's disease.
-Indeed, an improvement in Mini-Mental State Examination (MMS) scores was observed after just three months of treatment, with patients receiving 300 mg of lithium per day showing significant progress compared to a placebo group over a 15-month period.
+Researchers have explored lithium's preventive potential against Alzheimer's disease.
+In a randomized, double-blind clinical trial, 45 participants with mild cognitive impairment were followed for 12 months.
+Lithium treatment was associated with a significant reduction in intrathecal concentrations of phosphorylated tau peptide as well as a notable improvement in cognitive performance.
+Furthermore, another study suggested that daily microdoses of lithium might be beneficial for patients with Alzheimer's disease.
+Indeed, an improvement in Mini-Mental State Examination (MMSE) scores was observed as early as three months of treatment, with patients receiving 300 mg of lithium per day showing significant gains compared with a placebo group over a 15-month period.

 Posologie